pixelthing/craigmorey-2021/posts/2020-01-ipad-webdev19-panic-coda.md

 ### Links
 - Link to GoCoEdit website

-> This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
-For the full list and more, click here
+<aside>This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
+For the full list and more, click here</aside>